klauer/epics-sumo-mirror/doc/reference-sumo.rst

   create a new build

 remake
-  do "make distclean" and "make all" with a build
+  do "make clean" and "make all" with a build

 find
   look for builds that match a module specification